 Pro Tip: When carving a leg of lamb cut 2 or 3 lengthwise slices from the section of meat facing you.
 Turn the roast up so that it sits on a board.
 Hold the meat steady using a meat fork inserted into the meat opposite the shank bone.
 Cut across the grain in uniform thin slices of 2–3cm thickness.
 Cut all the way along the bone until all the meat is off the bone.

 To eliminate waste, retain all lamb bones and offcuts and prepare a lamb broth the following day using water, root vegetables, tomatoes, herbs and peppercorns.
-After a few hours simmering to generate flavours, finish with leafy greens
+After a few hours simmering to generate flavours, finish with leafy greens.

 Any other leftover meat can be used in a quick and healthy stirfry with vegetables.

-Enjoy a heartful meal with your family!
+Enjoy a heartful meal with your family this Easter!